ninckblokje/ninckblokje.github.io/_posts/2016-07-10-more-chaos-as-an-owsm-policy.md

 ---
 ## Errors & failures

-So it is very easy to implement a happy flow, however handling errors, rolling back transactions and recovering from errors and failures can be quite challenging.
+So it is very easy to implement a happy flow.
+However handling errors, rolling back transactions and recovering from errors and failures can be quite challenging.
 It is not possible to find all the possibilities during development or design.
 Some errors or failures will only occur when very rare circumstances come into play together.
-Then all the parts of the application either will handle the error and will ensure that no data is lost and the application survices or not.
+Then all the parts of the application either will handle the error and will ensure that no data is lost and the application survives or not.
 In the last case people lose data, applications crash and managers get upset.

 A very good read on this topic is the book [Release It!](https://pragprog.com/book/mnee/release-it).

 ## A policy

 Most of the time I write services in either Oracle Service Bus or Oracle SOA Suite.
-I can mock expected error behaviour, however sometimes having errors when you don't expect them can give you new inside into the stability and resilience of the application.
+I can mock expected error behaviour, however sometimes having errors when you don't expect them can give you new insite into the stability and resilience of the application.

 To create (unexpected) errors a Managed Server can be stopped, data sources can be removed or entire virtual machine's can be deleted.
 However these Managed Servers are quite heavy and when I ask somebody if I can break something during a test I am usually asked to get a cup of coffee ;)